Ireland's first population census was in 1821

 "Five or six half-naked children may be seen crouched near a miserable fire, the ashes of which cover a few potatoes, the sole nourishment of the family.
 In the midst of all lies a dirty pig, the only thriving inhabitant of the place, for he lives in filth.
 The presence of the pig in an Irish hovel may at first seem an indication of misery; on the contrary, it is a sign of comparative comfort.
 Indigence is still more extreme in the hovel where no pig is to be found."

 De Beaufort made clear that this miserable dwelling was not the home of a pauper.
-It was the home of an Irish farmer or agricultural labourer.
+It was the home of a farmer or agricultural labourer.

 The smaller ones consisted of just one room while others would have separate kitchen.
 The walls of these cabins were typically made of mud.
 Only occasionally would they have a foundation of stone.